-Windows Server 2016 includes new features for implementing hyper-converged infrastructure with the Hyper-V hypervisor at center stage.
+Windows Server 2016 includes features for implementing hyper-converged infrastructure with the Hyper-V hypervisor at center stage.

-While these new features are welcome by organizations looking to implement Hyper-V-based HCI in a Windows Server deployment, such an implementation requires a good deal of planning.
+While these features are welcome by organizations looking to implement Hyper-V-based HCI in a Windows Server deployment, such an implementation requires a good deal of .

 Microsoft recommends customers work with vendors that offer hardware validated through the Windows Server Software-Defined (WSSD) program to ensure the platform can properly support their HCI implementations.
 Many WSSD vendors provide reference architectures for deploying HCI systems built with their own hardware.

 Administrators should install Windows Server Datacenter on all servers in an HCI cluster, making sure to apply the latest patches and updates, as well as install the latest drivers.
 They should then configure each OS instance to support the necessary services or features, such as failover clustering, Active Directory or the Microsoft Server Message Block (SMB) protocol.
 As part of this process, admins should install the required server roles on each Windows Server computer, including Hyper-V and failover clustering.

 Virtualization is the key to Windows Server HCI, and that's where Hyper-V comes in.
 Hyper-V abstracts the underlying CPU and resources and delivers them as logical services to virtual machines (VMs).
 Hyper-V also provides the platform necessary to virtualize the storage and network resources.

 Hyper-V supports both generation 1 and generation 2 VMs.
 Generation 2 VMs can take better advantage of features such as Secure Boot but support fewer guest OSes or methods for booting into the system than generation 1.